pdefusco/CAI_Inf_Service_Articles/multicloud-ai/README.md

 ## Objective

 In this tutorial you will learn how to programmatically train, register, and deploy a model with Cloudera AI multi-cloud.
-First, you will train a PyTorch GNN model in Cloudera AI on Azure.
-Then, you will register the model with Cloudera AI on AWS.
-Finally, you will deploy the model to the Cloudera AI Inference Service, also running on AWS.
+First, you will train a Spark ML model in Cloudera AI on AWS.
+Then, you will register the model to the AI Registry.
+Finally, you will deploy the model to the Cloudera AI Inference Service running in a different cloud account, also on AWS.

-The general purpose of the demo is to show an end to end multi-cloud AI workflow between Cloudera AI on Azure and on AWS.
-The same worfklow steps can be applied to other use cases, frameworks, and by connecting multiple environments within AWS or within Azure.
+The general purpose of the demo is to show an end to end multi-cloud AI workflow between different Cloudera AI deployments across separate cloud accounts.
+The same worfklow steps can be applied to other use cases, frameworks, and clouds for example within Azure cloud accounts or within AWS to / from Azure cloud accounts, and Cloudera on prem environments deployed across data centers.

 ### Motivation

-Organizations face a tradeoff when deciding where to run GPU workloads: cloud GPUs are easy to provision and ideal for bursty, short-term training needs, but they can be costly over time; on-premises GPU infrastructure, while significantly cheaper at scale, requires procurement cycles, installation effort, and ongoing operational management.

-With Cloudera AI Hybrid Cloud, customers don’t have to choose between these options.
-The platform provides a unified experience across cloud and on-prem environments, enabling teams to train or fine-tune models using ephemeral cloud GPUs and then seamlessly bring those models back on-prem for lower-cost inference.

-Because Cloudera delivers the same environment, APIs, and governance everywhere, organizations can integrate both deployment models in a single workflow without re-architecting or rewriting code.
+In Cloudera on Cloud, you can run the same AI platform across multiple, separate cloud accounts.
+As a result, different organizations or teams can work independently while still following a common architecture.
+This approach improves security and governance by isolating data, users, and workloads per account, while making it easier to manage costs and access controls.

+Deploying Cloudera AI instances across these accounts allows each environment, such as DEV, UAT, and PRD, to serve a clear purpose: DEV for experimentation and model development, UAT for validation and testing, and PRD for stable, production-grade workloads with Cloudera AI Inference Service.
+This setup supports safer development cycles, smoother promotion of workloads, and better operational control across the organization.

 ### Cloudera AI

 Cloudera AI (CAI) is a platform that enables organizations to build, train, and deploy machine learning and artificial intelligence models at scale.
 One of its key features is the Cloudera AI Inference Service, which allows users to easily deploy large language models (LLMs) for real-time or batch inference.
 With Cloudera AI, data scientists and engineers can manage and serve LLMs like Llama, Mistral, or open-source GPT models using containerized environments and scalable infrastructure.
 This service supports secure, low-latency model serving, making it easier to integrate AI into enterprise applications.

-### Hybrid Enterprise AI with CAI

-Cloudera AI (CAI) is a core component of Cloudera’s hybrid cloud data platform, which is designed to operate seamlessly across both private and public cloud environments.
-This hybrid architecture allows organizations to deploy AI models securely wherever their data resides—on-premises for sensitive workloads or in the public cloud for greater scalability and flexibility.

-With Cloudera AI, enterprises can maintain governance, compliance, and control over their machine learning pipelines while taking advantage of cloud-native capabilities.
-This ensures that large language models and other AI applications can be deployed and managed securely across diverse IT environments without compromising performance or data privacy.

 ## Requirements

-This example was built with Cloudera on AWS and Cloudera OnPrem.
+This example was built with two Cloudera on AWS environments.
 At time of this writing, all latest component versions were used.
 In general, previus and/or future component versions will work as well.
 The component versions used for each environment were:

 ##### Cloudera on AWS Requirements

 * Cloudera On AWS - Runtime 7.3.1
 * CAI Workbench 2.0.53
-* AI Registry 1.11.0
+* Cloudera AI Registry 1.11.0

-##### Cloudera on Prem Requirements

-* Cloudera On Prem Private Cloud 1.5.5 on ECS - Runtime 7.13.1
-* CAI Workbench 2.0.49
-* Inference Service 1.4.0
+* Cloudera AI Inference Service 1.8.0
-* AI Registry 1.7.0.

 ##### Additional Requirements